geronimp/graftM/README.md

 Using modular gene packages, GraftM will search the provided sequences using hmmsearch (HMMER) and place the identified sequences into a pre-constructed phylogenetic tree.
 The provides fast, phylogenetically informed community profiles and genome annotations.
 GraftM provides tools to:
 * Create and update custom gene packages to use with GraftM
-* Decorate trees, and of course
+* Decorate trees, and of course..
 * Analyse sequence datasets using these GraftM packages Head over to the [GraftM page](http://geronimp.github.io/graftM/) for more general information.